QuyQP1505/FER_Tensorflow/README.md

 ![Optimizers](images/loss_val.png)  |  ![Schedulers](images/acc_val.png)

-### Demo
+### Demo in realtime
 You can go to `Demo/` and run:
  - HaarCascade: `python Face_Detector_HaarCascade.py`
  - ResNet SSD: `python Face_Detector_SSD.py`

 Or you also can run it in google colab or jupyter notebook to compare 2 ways detection: `Demo_Haar_Vs_SSD.ipynb`

 ![Gif demo](Demo/video_demo.gif)

 ```
-**Notice**: You need to move correctly to direction of project to run two
+*Notice*: You need to move correctly to direction of project to run two
 steps above.
-You can find your current position with: 'ls' or 'dir'.
+You can find your current position with: `ls` or `dir`.
-And use 'cd' to move to the target path.
+And use `cd` to move to the target path.
 If you go wrong, you can go
-back with 'cd..'
+back with `cd..`
 ```